vyos/vyos-documentation/docs/configuration/system/host-name.rst

 How an IP address is assigned to an interface in :ref:`ethernet-interface`.
 This section shows how to statically map an IP address to a hostname for local (meaning on this VyOS instance) name resolution.
+This is the VyOS equivalent to `/etc/hosts` file entries.

+.. note:: Do *not* manually edit `/etc/hosts`.
+This file will automatically be regenerated on boot based on the settings in this section, which means you'll lose all your manual edits.
+Instead, configure static host mappings as follows.

 .. cfgcmd:: set system static-host-mapping host-name <hostname> inet <address>